Man in wig throws cake at glass protecting Mona Lisa

-PARIS (AP) — A man seemingly disguised as an old woman in a wheelchair threw a piece of cake at the glass protecting the Mona Lisa on Sunday at the Louvre Museum and shouted at people to think of planet Earth.
+The Paris prosecutor’s office said Monday that the man, 36, was detained following Sunday’s incident and sent to a police psychiatric unit, and that it had opened an investigation into the damage of cultural artifacts.

-Videos posted on social media appear to show a young man in a wig and lipstick who had arrived in a wheelchair.
-The man, whose identity was unknown, was also seen throwing roses in the museum gallery.
+Videos posted on social media showed a young man in a wig and lipstick who had arrived in a wheelchair.
+The man, whose full identity or affiliations are unknown, was also seen throwing roses in the museum gallery to slack-jawed guests.

-The cake attack left a conspicuous white creamy smear on the glass but the famous work by Leonardo da Vinci was unharmed.
+Guards were then filmed cleaning the cake from the glass.
+Officials at the Louvre weren’t immediately available for comment.

-Guards were then filmed cleaning the smeared cream from the glass.
-Officials at the Louvre were not immediately available for comment.
+The 16th-century Renaissance masterpiece has seen a lot in its over-500 years in existence.

 The painting was stolen in 1911 by a museum employee, an event which increased the painting’s international fame.